The Tokyo Olympics: A Summer Games like no other - KTVZ

 IOC President Thomas Bach landed in Tokyo on Thursday morning, and is observing a three-day self-isolation in his hotel.

-The possible ban on spectators will not only come as a big disappointment for Japanese fans, but for some athletes as well.
+The ban on spectators is likely to be a big disappointment for some athletes.

 Sport climber Akiyo Noguchi said she derives tremendous power from performing in front of a big crowd, and creating that motivation and energy will be harder without cheers from the bleachers.